KashibaSyed/Tableau-Project/README.md

 * Iran stands out for highest consumption in **Agricultural sector**.
 In 2019, the total available freshwater resource is **1652 CM/inhab**, whereas the consumption is **92.5 BCM/inhab**.

+* The average per capita renewable water resource availability is ten times less than worldwide range.

 * Kuwait is the most stressed region.
 It depends completely on other countries since there is no internal resource.

 * The stress trend from the year 2009 to 2019 shows a rising curve which is an alarming signal for the region.
 If the situation pesists in the uplcoming years, the region has greatest expected economic losses from climate related water scarcity estimated at 6-14% GDP.